National symbols of Latvia: Flag

 The national flag of Latvia is a carmine red field with a narrow white stripe in the middle.
+The colour proportions of the flag of the Republic of Latvia is 2:1:2, and the ratio of the flag is 1:2.

 The flag was created in 1917, inspired by a 13th-century legend from the Rhymed Chronicle of Livonia that a Latgalian leader was wounded in battle, and the edges of the white sheet in which he was wrapped were stained by his blood with the center stripe of the flag is left unstained.
-It was officially adopted in 1921 but suppressed after the country was occupied by the Soviet Union in 1940, and officially restored in 1990.
+It was officially adopted in 1921, before the carmine specification of the color in 1922.
+The specification was made in order to establish a clear difference from the flag of Austria.
+The use of the flag was illegal after the country was occupied by the Soviet Union in 1940.
+The flag of Latvia was officially restored for use in 1990.